“Smarketing” is a combination of the words “sales” and “marketing.”

 Without a full understanding of sales goals and how the team meets them, your marketers will not be able to focus their efforts in the right place and pull in the kind of qualified leads needed.

 Without understanding and having input into the marketing strategy, your salespeople will be poorly equipped to convert those leads into customers.

 Therefore, embracing smarketing will allow both teams to fully utilize their skills to take your business to the next level.

-Five steps to implementing a Smarketing strategy
+5 steps to implementing a Smarketing strategy

 Now that you understand the value of a smarketing approach, you might be wondering how to implement it in your business.
 In this section, I’ll share my top tips to get you started.

-Assess your baseline and set goals
+Step 1: Assess your baseline and set goals

 How well are your two teams working together already?
 Perhaps they have a reasonably healthy relationship, but the processes need some fine-tuning.